The Bankrate promise

 - Monitor your credit reports and bank and credit card statements routinely for suspicious activity, and report it right away.

-Whether you are using a physical bank ATM, a point-of-sale terminal at a merchant or doing cardless ATM transactions, there is always a risk of fraud.
+Whether you’re using a physical bank ATM, a point-of-sale terminal at a merchant or doing cardless ATM transactions, there is always a risk of fraud.
 Chip-enabled credit and debit cards are safer than magnetic stripe cards, but even those can be hacked.

-To minimize your risk exposure, follow the tips and advice outlined here and stay vigilant.
+Fortunately, you can minimize your risk exposure by following the tips and advice outlined here and staying vigilant.